xiix0/scam/README.md

-You are a bundle of energy, always on the go.
+Accent on helpful side of your nature.
+Drain the moat.